Law of Variable Proportion: Detailed Explanation

 What is the Law of Variable Proportions?

-The Law of Variable Proportions states that as the quantity of a factor is increased while keeping other factors constant, the Total Product (TP) first rises at an incremental rate, then at a decremental rate and lastly the total production begins to fall.
+The Law of Variable Proportions states that as the quantity of a factor is increased while keeping other factors constant, the Total Product (TP) first rises at an incremental rate, then at a decremental rate, and lastly, the total production begins to fall.
 In other words, as one of the factors in production makes some variation in its quantity, keeping all the other factors constant, the ratio between all the factors starts varying, which further influences the level of output.

-Must Read: Types of Economy Explained
+Also Read: Types of Economy Explained

-• Constant State of Technology
+Constant State of Technology

 The first assumption is that the state of technology given for the situation remains unchanged.
 In case, the technology gets improved, then the marginal product may rise rather than diminish.